HSBC update Jan 11th, 2020

 HSBC makes business in 5 continents.
 But 82% of its profits are generated in Asia 1/2 of that share in Hongkong.
 A new qualified management team that makes the business in Europe profitable could improve the profitability of the overall company significantly.
 On the other hand an economic downturn in greater China could vaporize HSBC profits.

-It seems that HSBC was likely included in China’s first “unreliable entity” list of companies that have jeopardized the interests of Chinese firms.
+HSBC is sitting in Hongkong its most profitable market between the two chairs of the chinese government and the protesters while the bank tries to stay as far as possible away from politics.
+The protesters recently destroyed HSBC lions after HSBC closed an activist account(10).
+China put HSBC last year on a China’s first “unreliable entity” list of companies that have jeopardized the interests of Chinese firms.
 That`s perhaps the reason Hong Kong’s biggest bank wasn’t included in a list of 18 lenders that will participate in pricing for a new loan prime rate of the People’s Bank of China (5).
 HSBC is sitting between 2 chairs in the Huawei case where the USA is asking questions...it is sitting between 2 chairs concerning the protests in KK participated by its employees.
-The step down of the CEO Flint and the Greater China Head Helen Wong might be one consequence of it.
+The step down of the CEO Flint and the Greater China Head Helen Wong was one consequence of it.
 As China/Hongkong is the main market and source of profits it is a critical point.
-It is to hope that HSBC is able to get from this black list list asap.
+It is to hope that HSBC is able to stay as far as possible away from politics.

 Another risk is in the HK property markets.
 HSBC is a gorilla in the HK banking.
 Using their IRB approach retail mortgages have only a 0.7% probability of default and a few percent of loss given default.